outtieTV/guides/2009scape/2009scape-configuration.md

 **Type:** Integer
 **Default:** `0`
-**Recommended:** `0` unless a fixed port is required **Requires restart:** Yes
+**Recommended:** `0` unless a fixed port is required **Restart required:** Yes

 ### Description

-Controls the WebSocket listening port.
+Controls which port the WebSocket listener uses.

-A value of:
+When set to:

 ```ini
 websocket_port = 0
 ```

-causes the server to calculate the port automatically:
+the server automatically uses:

 ```text
 53594 + world_id